 An automatic technique where you specify starting points and the method segments areas with similar intensity values.

 A manual technique where you draw shapes that outline the region the objects you want to segment.
 Using the mouse, you can draw rectangles, ellipses, polygons, or freehand shapes.
-For more information, see Segment By Drawing Regions in Image Segmenter.
+For more information, see Segment Image By Drawing Regions Using Image Segmenter.

 When using the Auto Cluster, Graph Cut, and Flood Fill segmentation tools, you can also include texture as an additional consideration in your segmentation.
-Click Include Texture Features to turn the texture option on and off.
-When enabled, the Image Segmenter uses Gabor filters to analyze the texture of the image as a preprocessing step in the segmentation.
 Texture filtering can help distinguish foreground from background.
-For an example of using Gabor filters in an image segmentation, see Texture Segmentation Using Gabor Filters.
+To turn the texture option on and off, click Include Texture Features.
+When enabled, Image Segmenter uses Gabor filters to analyze the texture of the image as a preprocessing step in the segmentation.
+For more information about Gabor filters, see Texture Segmentation Using Gabor Filters.

-In addition to these segmentation techniques, the Image Segmenter app provides access to several tools that you can use to refine the mask you created.
+Image Segmenter provides access to several tools that you can use to refine the mask you created.

 Many morphological techniques, such as dilation and erosion.
-For an example, view Use Morphology to Refine Mask in Image Segmenter.
+For an example, view Refine Segmentation Using Morphology in Image Segmenter.

 |Active contours (also known as snakes)|

-An iterative method that grows (or shrinks) regions in an image.
+An iterative method that grows or shrinks regions in an image.
 You identify the regions with seed points.
-For an example, view Use Active Contours to Refine Segmentation in Image Segmenter.
+For an example, view Segment Image Using Active Contours in Image Segmenter.

 A fast way to remove small regions on the edge of the image.

 A fast way to fill small holes in foreground regions.
-For an example, view Use Morphology to Refine Mask in Image Segmenter.
+For an example, view Refine Segmentation Using Morphology in Image Segmenter.

 Sometimes the segmentation is easier to evaluate if you invert the foreground and background.
-For an example, view Segmentation Using Auto Cluster in Image Segmenter
+For an example, view Segment Image Using Auto Cluster in Image Segmenter